SimpleStateManager/SSM-Site/README.md

 Documentation can be found at http://www.simplestatemanager.com

 ##Release Log

+###3.0.0 - June 8th, 2015
+* Rewrite to use the matchMedia API
+* Add support for media queries
+* Major refactor
+* Remove legacy browser (IE 8 and below) support

+###2.4.1 - May 17, 2015
+* Fix browser width when browser is zoomed

 ###2.4.0 - December 29, 2014
 * Improved release process with version auto updating